 A 12-week program for un(b)locking your creativity through daily journaling and weekly exercises.

-Without “The Artist’s Way,” I wouldn’t have been able to finish The Spin-Off Project publicly.
-Cameron’s program helped me regain the joy of creating that I had lost to perfectionism.
-“The Artist’s Way” is a tool, by the way, and for it to work, you need to use it; only reading the book won’t be enough.
-Also, you’ll need to swallow some “God-talk”–but just do it.
+Without “The Artist’s Way,” I wouldn’t have been able to finish blogging about The Spin-Off Project.
+Cameron’s program helped me regain the joy of creating and writing that I had lost to perfectionism.
+“The Artist’s Way” is a tool, by the way, and for it to work, you need to use it.
+Only reading the book won’t be enough.
+Also, you’ll need to swallow some “God-talk”–just do it.

 – I first read about “The Artist’s Way” in Tim Ferriss’ article “What My Morning Journal Looks Like.”